 The Organization follows the guidance of the Financial Accounting Standards Board Accounting Standards Codification 740-10, Accounting for Uncertainty of Income Taxes which clarifies the accounting for the recognition and measurement of the benefits of individual tax position in the financial statements, including those non-profit organizations.
-Tax positions must meet a recognized in the financial of more-likely-than-not in order for the benefit of those tax positions to be recognized in the financial statements.
+Tax positions must meet a recognition threshold of more-likely-than-not in order for the benefit of those tax positions to be recognized in the financial statements.